fenago/machine-learning/lab_guides/lab_4.md

 Ok, now a question is, how do we come up with these scores and this threshold?
 And even for the simpler classifiers, how do we come up with the scores of ‘aack’ and ‘beep’?
 In other words, how do we draw a line, or a plane, that splits happy and sad points in the best possible way?
-This is what I’ll explain in the remainder of the chapter.
+This is what I’ll explain in the remainder of the lab.
 I will show you two very similar ways of doing this called the perceptron algorithm and logistic regression.

 ## 4.2 How do we determine if a classifier is good or bad?
 The error function